 A few things play into which web page's content is featured as the snippet:

 - First page results.
 It’s necessary that your page is on the first page of search results for your given search query.
 Usually, in the first five results.

 - Relevant information.
 The answer you provide has to be the right answer, and the information on the page must be relevant to the search term overall.

 - Useful formatting.
 If you’ve formatted your answer like this answer is, or if you’ve got a nice table of information, Google will be more likely to display it.

 Below the Featured Snippet, there is also sometimes a clickable list of related questions.
-These could also be considered "position zero," since they're appearing before the “top” search result.
+These could also be considered "position zero," since they appear before the “top” search result.

 If you come across a People Also Ask box, try expanding some of the results.
-If you’re lucky, you’ll notice that at the bottom of the feature are loaded more results as you expand results.
-This can lead to a never ending black hole of People Also Ask options!
+If you’re lucky, you’ll notice that more results are loaded at the bottom of the feature as you expand results.
+This can lead to a never-ending black hole of People Also Ask options!

 No matter how you look at it, the Featured Snippet box is a highly coveted position.
 If you’ve designed your content to answer a specific question, hold a high rank in the search results, and have used the appropriate combination of headings, bold lists, and other text callouts, you may see your page being used as a Featured Snippet.

-If you are not, think about how you might improve your brand's web presence through better content.
+If you are not, think about how you might improve your brand's web presence through better SEO.

 Featured Snippets are answers that appear right in search results and are pulled from relevant websites.
 Included in the snippet is a summary and the details of the web page where the answer was pulled from, including the URL.